j801h/j801h.github.io/_projects/fea.md

 <br>

-Where residuals refer to the difference between the calculated value of a variable and its expected value based on its governing equations.
-Commonly used threshold values are in the range of 1e-4 to 1e-6.
-These values can be adjusted depending on the desired level of accuracy and the computational resources available, but for this idealized experimental application, these values are acceptable.
+Residuals represent the difference between calculated and expected values based on governing equations.
+Acceptable thresholds are typically in the range of 1e-4 to 1e-6, which is sufficient for this idealized experimental application.

 <br>